SHASTAlink/DiSCoKit/study_docs/CONDITION_REFERENCE.md

 | 8 | 2c | No self-ref | No "I" or "AI" |

 **All conditions:**
-- Use 5-step guided workflow
+- Use 6-step guided workflow
-- Produce perfect test lines (Step 4)
+- Produce perfect test lines (Step 5)
-- Produce rhyme errors in full draft (Step 5)
+- Produce rhyme errors in full draft (Step 6)
 - Maintain errors in all revisions
 - Keep lines to 12 words or less
+- Include review prompt after full draft

 ---